What Is the Best Roomba To Buy In 2019: Model Comparison Chart

 To buy or not to buy the Roomba 614

-If you are low on a budget, you might have a look at this one.
-But with its price and cleaning performance, you would do better to consider buying one of the newest ILIFE V8S or A6 equipped with all the options the Roomba 614 is missing.
+With its price and cleaning performance, we'd recommend considering buying one of the newest Xiaowa Lite that is equipped with all the options the Roomba 614 is missing.

 The Roomba 650 - Reasonable Price

-At the price of $270, the Roomba 650 offers all the necessary options of the 614 with the addition of a single Virtual Wall.
-It uses bristle cleaning brushes that become a headache when it comes to untangling hair.
-It has a larger dustbin than the previous series, however.
+The Roomba 650 offers all the necessary options of the 614 with the addition of a single Virtual Wall.
+It uses bristle cleaning brushes that become a headache when you need to untangle hair.
 The Roomba 650 works on tile, hardwood, and linoleum flooring as well as on any type of carpeting surface except thick carpets/rugs.

 - Reasonable price